vieenrose/SLAM/README.md

 ### Illustration ###

 We show, in the figure below, a visualization of pitch contours and their analysis by **SLAM+**.
 These contours realize the following utterance *'euh on est partis au Portugal complètement'* (Uh, we went to Portugal entirely.)
 (Rhap-D1003).
 Analysis is conducted with configuration of *support* and *target* detailed in the following: *support* is the temporal interval uxed to compute the global register of the targets. *target* is the temporal interval to which a melodic contour is computed.
-As indicated by *target*'s labels, 'Uh' and 'on est partis au Portugal complètement' are signaled respectively as *N[Assos_N_U]* (discourse marker) and *N* (the nucluer) of a speech act.
+As indicated by *target*'s labels, *'euh'* and *'on est partis au Portugal complètement'* are signaled respectively as *N[Assos_N_U]* (discourse marker) and *N* (the nucluer) of a speech act.

 ![alt text](https://github.com/vieenrose/SLAMplus/blob/dev/img/Rhap-D2001.png)
 Fig 1.
 Example of analysis carried out by **SLAM+** on a sample of the [Rhapsodie Spoken French corpus](https://www.projet-rhapsodie.fr/) [3].